(All fields required)

 Please enter your name.

 Children with ADHD often have difficulty managing frustration and coping with negative emotions.
 Poor frustration tolerance often leads to behavior problems, as children who are frustrated react through behavioral difficulties, emotional outbursts and “meltdowns.”
-Children who cannot cope with negative emotions may have difficulty behaving at home and school, getting along with other kids and completing academic tasks.
-Our program teaches children and their parents to recognize, understand and cope with frustration, anger and other negative feelings in a fun and supportive environment.
-The program has been shown by research to help children with ADHD to better cope with their anger and frustration.
+Children who have difficulty coping with negative emotions often misbehave at home and/or at school and have difficulties getting along with other kids and/or completing academic tasks.
+Our Managing Frustration for Children with ADHD program is designed for children who are ages 9 to 11 and are in third, fourth, or fifth grades.
+It teaches children and their parents to recognize, understand and cope with frustration, anger and other negative feelings in a fun and supportive environment.
+Initial research has shown that this program helps children with ADHD to better cope with their anger and frustration.

 The strategies taught in this program are appropriate for children with a diagnosis of ADHD who are:

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479